Write using plain English (plain language)

 Flesch-Kincaid Reading Ease score

-The Flesch-Kincaid Reading Ease score is a tool used to measure how easy a piece of text is to read.
+The Flesch-Kincaid Reading Ease score measures how easy text is to read.
 The higher the score, the easier the text is to understand.

 This is what the score ranges mean: